-Governor David Ige Delivers State of the StatePosted on Jan 26, 2015 in Featured, Latest News, Newsroom, Press Releases
+Governor David Ige Delivers State of the StatePosted on Jan 26, 2015 in Featured, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor David Ige today delivered his first State of the State address.
 The governor’s remarks focused on building a strong foundation for our island home.
 He called for a change in mindset that will propel the state government to higher levels of efficiency, effectiveness and productivity.

 Mister Speaker, Madame President, former governors, distinguished justices of the courts, representatives of our congressional delegation, members of the Hawaii State Legislature, other elected officials, honored guests, family and friends,

 I am honored to be here today to deliver my first State of the State address.
 It is, of course, a homecoming of sorts with so many familiar faces and friends.
 Yet there is one major difference since I last sat among you:

 I am a year older with a few more grey hairs.